-Emergency Telephones: Throughout the campus, campus buildings and housing areas, the University has installed numerous indoor, outdoor and elevator emergency telephones.
+Emergency Telephones: Throughout campus buildings the University has numerous indoor, and elevator emergency telephones.
 The convenient location of these emergency phones provides access to report an emergency or incident if other communication methods are not available.
 By pressing the button on these emergency phones, users are immediately connected to the Public Safety Dispatch Center.
-A link to view the locations of the outdoor emergency phones is https://www.usi.edu/map/

 Pastoral Counselors and Licensed Professional Counselors: Any pastoral counselors and licensed professional counselors on campus, working in that capacity, are not considered campus security authorities (CSAs).
 Therefore, they are not required to report crimes for inclusion into the annual disclosure of crime statistics.
-However, if they deem it appropriate, these counselors may inform students about the University's policies and procedures about reporting crimes on a voluntary basis and seeking help if they are the victim of a crime cause harm or impact safety.
-RAVEAlert also is used to provide guidance in an emergency or critical incident, and to communicate relevant updates.
-USI will activate the system based on the circumstances of a particular situation.
-University officials authorized and responsible to write, issue and send messages through the RAVEAlert system are the Director of Public Safety and his designee(s), VP for Business Affairs and Communications/Marketing personnel.
+However, if they deem it appropriate, these counselors may inform students about the University's policies and procedures about reporting crimes on a voluntary basis and seeking help if they are the victim of a crime